VenketeshPanda/IOFactoryAssignment2/README.md

 **NOTE: I have written the code in C++ as it is my primary coding language.
 I have fair knowledge in javascript and java as well. **

+_**Updated Solution:**_

+-> I have to generate all the combinations of the property and not just the max one.

+-> I have followed the same intuition as per my Solution 1 and 2.
+The only update I have done is I have added an extra array "currentCombination" and it contains the current combination of the properties.

+-> If we pick an element then it marks 1 and if we don't pick an element it marks 0.
+Similarly at the end it has the combination and we print it.
+We do it for all the possible combinations.

+-> Time Complexity: O(2^N).
+Space Complexity: O(N).
+Since N is constant(i.e., 3) so overall time and space is also constant.